flatimage/flatimage/doc/mkdocs/docs/examples/alpine/firefox.md

 ./firefox.flatimage
 ```

-All Firefox data (profiles, cache, settings) will be stored in the `.firefox.flatimage.config` directory alongside the executable, making it fully portable across different Linux distributions.
+All Firefox data (profiles, cache, settings) will be stored in the `.firefox.flatimage.data` directory alongside the executable, making it fully portable across different Linux distributions.